On the quantum master equation for Bogoliubov-BCS quasiparticles: A quantum master equation for Bogoliubov-BCS quasiparticles

-The function $F _{s} ( {\bf k} ;t)$ follows $0 \leq F _{s}( {\bf k};t) \leq 1$ because electrons are fermions, and the first and second terms at the right hand side of the above equation is to decrease and increase the occupation number in orbital ${\bf k}$.
+The function $F _{e} ( {\bf k} ;t)$ follows $0 \leq F _{e}( {\bf k};t) \leq 1$ because electrons are fermions, and the first and second terms at the right hand side of the above equation is to decrease and increase the occupation number in orbital ${\bf k}$.
 In Eq.
-(1), therefore, the operators $\hat{\Gamma} (t)$ and $\hat{\Gamma} ^{\prime} (t)$ responsible for these two terms can result in the loss and gain of electrons, respectively.
+(1), therefore, the last two terms are responsible for the loss and gain.
 The above equation is just the nonlinear semiclassical master equation \cite{Liboff} if

 Here $ \omega _{ {\bf k} {\bf k}^{\prime} } $ denotes the positive coefficient for the transition from ${\bf k} ^{\prime}$ to $ {\bf k}$ if ${\bf k} \not= {\bf k} ^{\prime}$, and we take $\omega _{ {\bf k} {\bf k} }=0$ for all ${\bf k}$.
 Because the semiclssical master equation is not linear, it is natural that the last two terms in Eq.
 (1) is nonlinear. \cite{Huang1,Gebauer1}